policy Military Leave modified Wed Nov 02 2022 10:25:40 GMT-0400 (Eastern Daylight Time)

-- Additionally, while on military leave, employees shall receive up to 21 calendar days of paid leave in a federal fiscal year (21 calendar days equate to 15 working days based on UofL’s five-day workweek).
+1. Additionally, while on military leave, employees shall receive up to 21 calendar days of paid leave in a federal fiscal year (21 calendar days equate to 15 working days based on UofL’s five-day workweek).
 All other military leave shall be unpaid.
-However, at the employee’s option, the employee may request use of annual leave in order to remain in pay status.
-However, an employee may not be required to use annual leave
+However, at the employee’s option, the employee may request use of vacation leave in order to remain in pay status.
+However, an employee may not be required to use vacation leave.

-- While on military leave, an employee may request to use any annual leave, sick leave, or other leave with pay accrued by the person before the start of military leave
+2. While on military leave, an employee may request to use any vacation leave, sick leave, or other leave with pay accrued by the person before the start of military leave.

-- The day after the date on which the person fails to apply for or return to employment after completion of military service
+2. The day after the date on which the person fails to apply for or return to employment after completion of military service.

 C. Reemployment Rights